What is this project about?

 1. Autism Mental Health Literacy

 The focus is on the development of online, video and print autism mental health literacy materials for the Autistic and autism communities.
-These resources will inform how Autistic individuals can stay mentally healthy and find care when they need it, as well as how non-Autistic individuals can best support them.
+These resources will inform how Autistic people can stay mentally healthy and find care when they need it, as well as how non-Autistic people can best support them.

 Who are involved?